COASTAL KIDS PSYCHOLOGY

 Assessments

-Cognitive Assessment - cognitive assessment are also called intelligence or IQ testing.
-This type of assessment provides information about an individuals memory, thinking and reasoning skills.
+Cognitive assessment are more commonly called intelligence or IQ testing.
+This type of assessment provides information about memory, problem solving and reasoning skills.
 Cognitive assessment can help to identify learning strengths and weaknesses.
-It is also used to identify giftedness or developmental delay and for diagnosing intellectual disabilities.
-The particular test used will be selected based upon the age of the person being tested.
+It is also used to identify giftedness or developmental delay and when diagnosing intellectual disability.

 • WPPSI-IV (Wechsler Preschool and Primary Scale of Intelligence) is an intelligence test for children age 2 years 6 months to 7 year 7 months.